 If you are taking blood thinners after an ischemic stroke, you will have regular blood tests to make sure your blood is coagulating at the right speed.
 You will be monitored by a team of healthcare professionals who will check on your progress in terms of rehabilitation and reduction of risk factors.

 Disabilities after a stroke are common, and are often a continuation of your first symptoms.
 They may go away on their own, or you may relearn lost skills through rehabilitation.
 Sometimes, however, the disabilities are permanent.

 Stroke patients may experience:

-- Paralysis or weakness of some muscles, often only on one side of the body or face – which may result in more falls and general loss of mobility
+- Paralysis or weakness of some muscles, often only on one side of the body or face.
+This may result in more falls and general loss of mobility.

 Caregiver and Family Assistance

-If you have had a stroke or are looking after a loved one who has suffered a stroke, remember that this is a life-changing event.
+If you have had a stroke or are looking after someone who has suffered a stroke, remember that this is a life-changing event.
 You may be feeling helpless, frustrated, and depressed.
 Staying involved in family and social life, in any way possible, will help to prevent or alleviate these reactions.

 - Focus on skills that you have recovered rather than disabilities.

 - Try to be patient and give yourself time to rest and relax.